MariahAdams/first-express-server/README.md

 ### How to use API
 * Connect to server with `npm run start`.
 * Enter `http://localhost:3000` in your browser.
 * This API saves a single resource to MongoDB: Games.
-To the data, click the link provided on the splash page.
+To see the data, click the link provided on the splash page.

 The following methods are used for the paths listed: